Lendistrydev/key-sdk/README.md

 Notes:
 - If expiration date is set it includes date as signing input together with message.
-- If expiration date is "older" or less then current time in jvm that perform singing/verification then operation will be failed with `KeySdkException`
+- If expiration date is "older" or less than current time in jvm that perform singing/verification then operation will be failed with `KeySdkException`

 ```java
 String originalMessage = "some message";